 |ZIP Code||Average Annual Home Insurance Rate|

 Homeowners have numerous choices to make when shopping for a homeowners policy, including how much their deductible should be.
-A deductible is the amount for which a homeowner is responsible before the insurer will cover a claim.
+A deductible is an amount for which a homeowner is responsible before the insurer will cover a claim.
 Where you set your deductible can be a large factor in determining your insurance premiums.

 When picking a deductible, keep in mind that the higher your deductible is, the lower your premiums will be.
 As such, if you want your insurance rates to remain low, aim for a higher deductible.
 Remember that your homeowners deductible should not be so high that you would struggle to pay it in the event of a loss.